Sun-gd00/OpenRCT2-SecretCharacterSpawner/README.md

 			"Michael Schumacher",	//Drives Even Faster
             "Damon Hill"			//Drives Fastest

-Base chance for spawn is 0.5%, this means 1 every 200.
+Base chance for spawn is 0.5%, this means 1 every 200 guests is a Easter Egg Character.

 Change secretChance = x to edit percent chance to x.